Accessibility Tools

-Specifications
+Specifications for Intestine-on-Chip

-The Dynamic42 Intestine-on-Chip comprises two compartments: a vascular compartment and an intestinal compartment.
+The Dynamic42 gut-on-chip comprises two compartments: a vascular compartment and an intestinal compartment.
 The vasculature is formed by an endothelial lining and tissue-resident macrophages.
 The intestinal compartment comprises gut epithelial cells and migrated immune cells such as monocytes or dendritic cells.

 endothelial-cell-2